RM1213-ARM/LAB2-Trading-Lab/README.md

 ## 📖 Overview

-The **Trading System Lab** is a multi-tier web application built in VMware, simulating an enterprise-style distributed system across segmented virtual networks.
+The **Trading System Lab** is a fully deployed multi-tier web application running in VMware that simulates a production-style distributed system.

-Users can view trading data stored in a PostgreSQL database through a simple web dashboard.
-When a user clicks **"Load Trades"**, the request travels across multiple isolated network layers before data is returned to the browser — mimicking real production architecture patterns.
+When a user clicks **"Load Trades"**, a request is processed end-to-end and returns trading data from a PostgreSQL database to the web dashboard.

-**Nginx** acts as the single entry point and reverse proxy, routing traffic to a **Flask API** server, which in turn queries the database.
-A dedicated management network enables direct administrative SSH access to all VMs.

-This system is fully segmented across multiple virtual networks, enforcing strict separation between presentation, application, and data layers.
+The system is built using:
+- **Nginx** as a reverse proxy and entry point
+- **Flask API** for application logic
+- **PostgreSQL** for data storage

+Each service runs on a separate virtual network, with controlled communication between layers.

 ---